Frequently asked questions

 How will the food waste be composted?

 The food is sent to an Anaerobic Digester where it is broken down naturally by bacteria in an oxygen-starved environment.
-This produces biogas, which is burnt to generate electricity, and a liquid digestate which is used to fertilise local farmland.
+This produces biogas, which is injected into the gas network, and a liquid digestate which is used to fertilise local farmland.

 My caddy has been knocked over and the contents spilt over the pavement.
 Will you come and clear it up?